 - open-ended toys are versatile so the child cannot get bored with them, they will use them again and again, and at various ages, according to abilities

-- open-ended toys encourage open-ended play, rich play, connected to inquiry-based learning, that leads to constructing knowledge actively and in innovative ways
+- an open-ended toy encourages open-ended play, rich play, connected to inquiry-based learning, that leads to constructing knowledge actively and in innovative ways

-As I started to read more and more about free play and Anji Play, I became interested in buying only open-ended toys for my 3-year-old.
+As I started to read more and more about free play and Anji Play, I became interested in buying only open-ended toys for 3-year-olds as my son is 3 now.
 And after some longs days of researching the web, I came across these great companies that make open-ended toys and chose my top 8 favourites.
 Some may be very expensive, some not so much, but they all serve as inspiration for our play episodes and I do hope they can help you as well.